 The MIT Travel Registry collects trip-related data, such as itineraries and contact information, so that the Institute is able to locate and contact travelers in an area where health, safety, or security are threatened.

 All MIT students, faculty, staff, and affiliates with a Kerberos account have access to the Travel Registry.
-The registry will also be used to send travel advisories and risk notices.

 Who should register?